Venice for Visitors logo

 • Don't be fazed by unisex facilities.
 Many public WCs, museum toilets, etc. don't have separate restrooms for men and women.
 Instead, an attendant directs you to the next vacant toilet stall, or--in some cases--banks of men's and women's toilets face a common row of washbasins.
 This isn't as alarming as it may sound; unisex facilities normally don't have urinals, and toilet stalls are enclosed from floor to ceiling, with solid walls and doors.

-Venice's public WCs are normally open during the day and early evening; hours vary with the location and season.
-See the official map, or search for the restroom closest to you.
+Venice's municipal lavatories are normally open during the day and early evening; hours vary with the location and season.

 Public toilets at Piazzale Roma, Venice.